Gabrielle Union Flaunts Age-Defying Physique In Sexy Crop Top And Shorts Combo

 “How I’m steppin into this week… Offbeat but trying my best and surrounded by [heart emoji] Whole outfit from meeeeee new @nyandcompany,” the Hollywood star captioned the pic.

-Another photo showed her locking hands with Dwyne and striking the peace sign at the same time, proving that she is ready to face the new week with a positive attitude.
-Wade looked very handsome himself in an all-black outfit, consisting of a black t-shirt with the word “Blessing” written across it, black skinny jeans that cuffed just above the ankle, a baseball cap and matching black sneakers and sunglasses.
+Another photo showed her locking hands with Dwyane and striking the peace sign at the same time, proving that she is ready to face the new week with a positive attitude.
+Wade looked very handsome himself in an all-black outfit, consisting of a black T-shirt with the word “Blessing” written across it, black skinny jeans that cuffed just above the ankle, a baseball cap, matching black sneakers, and sunglasses.
 He wore a golden watch around his left wrist, as well as a small earring and his striking wedding band.

 Wade is currently on a “World Tour” ever since he retired from basketball, making stops all over the country on dates that represent specific moments or achievements of his career.
 His wife is usually there to support him, and this time it was time for the duo to take over her home state of Nebraska.

-Accompanying them was, of course, baby Kaavia James, who is only ten months old.
+Accompanying them was, of course, baby Kaavia James, who is only 10-months-old.
 As reported by People magazine, the toddler was born via surrogate after Gabrielle suffered several miscarriages and the couple failed multiple IVF cycles.